-- a measured amount of formula powder in a small, clean and dry container,
+- a measured amount of formula powder in a small, sterile, dry container

 - an empty sterilised feeding bottle with cap and retaining ring in place.

-The vacuum flask doesn't need to be sterilised but should be clean and only used for your baby.
-The boiling water should kill any bacteria present in the flask.
-If the flask is full and sealed, the water will stay above 70°C for several hours (NHS Choices, 2017).
+The vacuum flask doesn't need to be sterilised but it should be cleaned thoroughly and only used for your baby.
+Boiling water should kill any bacteria present in the flask.
+If the flask is full and sealed, the water will stay above 70°C for several hours (NHS, 2019a).

-Find out more about preparing a bottle of formula in advance in this video
+How to prepare a bottle of formula in advance

 - Make up a fresh feed only when your baby needs it.
-The water must still be hot (above 70°C) when you use it, to destroy any bacteria that could be present in the formula powder.
+The water must still be above 70°C when you use it, to kill any bacteria that could be present in the formula powder.

 - Remember to cool the bottle (with the lid on) under cold running water.
 Always test the milk temperature on the inside of your wrist before you feed it to your baby.

-- Ideally, a fresh feed should be made up when your baby needs it.
-If this isn't possible, prepare the feed at home and cool it for at least one hour in the back of the fridge.
-Take the formula out just before you leave and transport it in a cool bag with an ice pack and use within four hours.
+- To protect your baby from the bacteria that can grow in formula, a fresh feed should be made up when your baby needs it.
+If this isn't possible, prepare the feed at home, cool it quickly and store it in the back of the fridge for at least one hour.
+Take the formula out just before you leave, and transport it in a cool bag with an ice pack and use within four hours.
 Use within two hours if you do not have access to a fridge or cool bag.

 - 24 hours if stored in a fridge